Dan Storper: Switch to music

 In 1991, Storper was deeply impacted by world music when he happened upon a live concert of Kotoja, an African band led by Babá Ben Okulolo in the San Francisco Bay area and became involved with this compelling music, putting together Putumayo's first two world music collections in 1993.
 That same year, Storper was joined by his long-time friend Michael Kraus, who helped him launch the label.

 After selling the Putumayo stores in 1997, Storper was able to focus full-time on his goal of introducing people to other cultures through great world music.
-He now travels extensively and, with the support of ethnomusicologist Jacob Edgar (founder of Cumbancha) pays attention to the music scenes in Paris, Rio de Janeiro, New Orleans, Johannesburg and other music centers.
+He traveled extensively and, with the support of ethnomusicologist Jacob Edgar (founder of Cumbancha) paid attention to the music scenes in Paris, Rio de Janeiro, New Orleans, Johannesburg and other music centers.
 The opening of Putumayo Europe, in Hilversum, Holland in 2000 enabled the company to connect with the European music and retail scene.
 The expansion of the label's International division has also extended Putumayo's presence in South America, Asia, Africa and Oceania.
 The company now has offices in 12 countries.
 Putumayo has sold more than 15 million CDs since it began, with 50 of its collections selling more than 100,000 copies each and several surpassing 300,000.
 Currently, more than 3500 specialty retailers in the U.S. and thousands more around the world sell Putumayo CDs.

 Storper was also a judge for the 5th, 10th, and 11th annual Independent Music Awards to support independent artists' careers.